 On the other hand, it is proposed that the Government announce and adjust the family deduction level annually or every two years, instead of basing it on the CPI fluctuation.
 This will ensure a flexible tax policy that changes in accordance with the fluctuations of social life.

-The Ministry of Information and Communications also proposed to increase the family deduction level compared to the current level to match the increase in the consumer price index, economic growth rate and the increase in the basic salary from July 1, 2024; to develop a family deduction level by region to match the current salary policy (Decree No. 74/2024 stipulates the minimum wage according to 4 regions).
+The Ministry of Information and Communications also proposed to increase the family deduction level compared to the current level to match the increase in the consumer price index, economic growth rate and the increase in the basic salary from July 1, 2024; to build a family deduction level by region to match the current salary policy (Decree No. 74/2024 regulating the minimum wage according to 4 regions).

-The Ministry of Finance proposes to study and adjust the family deduction level for individual taxpayers and dependents to match the developments of the CPI index and macroeconomic indicators, development trends as well as international practices, contributing to reducing the tax burden for taxpayers.
+The Ministry of Finance proposed to study and adjust the family deduction level for individual taxpayers and dependents to match the developments of the CPI index and macroeconomic indicators, development trends as well as international practices, contributing to reducing the tax burden for taxpayers.

 Referring to international experience, countries often divide family deductions into 3 groups: General deductions for individual taxpayers; Deductions for dependents, such as deductions for children, spouses, parents;...
 Deductions of a specific nature (for example, deductions for medical expenses, education...).

-However, the scope of deductible expenses and the level of deduction for expenses need to be considered and calculated appropriately to both achieve the set goals but also not reduce the role of personal income tax policy as a tool to save income and redistribute income in the economy," the Ministry of Finance noted.
+However, the scope of deductible expenses and the level of deduction for expenses need to be considered and calculated appropriately to achieve the set goals but also not reduce the role of personal income tax policy as a tool to save income and redistribute income in the economy," the Ministry of Finance noted.

 Source: https://vietnamnet.vn/nhieu-bo-nganh-dia-phuong-muon-tang-muc-giam-tru-gia-canh-cho-nguoi-nop-thue-2369697.html